 "She has now recovered," it said.

 The H5N1 strain of bird flu has killed more than 200 people worldwide, mostly in Southeast Asia, since late 2003.

 The World Bank said last week that international donors had committed more than 400-million dollars to fight bird flu at a conference in New Delhi aimed at devising ways to tackle the disease.

-- OIE: Low pathogenic avian influenza (poultry), United States of America 10 days ago
+- OIE: Highly pathogenic avian influenza, Russia 4 days ago

-- OIE: Highly pathogenic avian influenza, Russia 13 days ago
+- OIE: Equine influenza, Nigeria 7 days ago